Domestic policy of the Reagan administration: Education

 Reagan's philosophy of minimal government intervention in personal and family affairs was reflected in his view of the Federal Department of Education.
 During the 1980 presidential campaign, Gov. Reagan called for the total elimination of the U.S. Department of Education, severe curtailment of bilingual education, and massive cutbacks in the federal role in education.
 When Reagan was elected in 1980, the federal share of total education spending was 12 percent.
 When he left office in 1988 it stood at just 6 percent.

+In 1982, the Reagan administration attempted to give tax exempt status to racially segregated schools, although this was stopped by the courts.

 Reagan established the National Commission on Excellence in Education, whose inaugural meeting occurred in October 1981.
 The Final Report of the Commission, which was returned on April 26, 1983, noted the almost uninterrupted decline in student achievement in standardized test scores during the previous two decades, decades in which the Federal presence in education grew.
 High school graduates in the early 1980s scored almost 40 points below their 1963 counterparts on standard mathematical tests and 50 points lower on verbal tests.
 About 13 percent of 17-year-olds were considered functionally illiterate, and for minority youth, the figure was estimated to be as high as 40 percent.
 Remedial math courses then comprised one-fourth of all the math courses that are taught in public 4-year colleges.
 Reagan felt that Americans could not afford to pass students who fail to learn from one grade to the next simply because they've come to the end of the year, and that they could not afford to waste the valuable resources of higher education to remedy problems that were ignored in elementary and high schools.
 Four-fifths of American 17-year-olds could not write a persuasive essay.
 Two-thirds could not solve mathematical problems involving more than one step, and nearly 40 percent could not draw inferences from reading.

 An intermittent series of Radio Address to the Nation on Education were a signature of President Reagan.
 In September 1988, he reported on his administration's success that "Test scores are up, reversing a calamitous drop in scores over the years between 1963 and 1980.
 Attendance is up, and the number of kids who drop out of high school is down", and stressed that the bounty of Western civilization was owed to American children.
 He suggested that the report entitled James Madison Elementary School, produced by Education Secretary Bill Bennett, be used to influence curricula at schools across the nation.